-At December 31, 2019 and 2018, the Company's market risk is affected by two main components: change in actual market prices and foreign currency movements.
-If the MSCI All Country World TR Index at December 31, 2019 had increased by 10% with all other variables held constant, this would have increased net assets attributable to holders of Redeemable Participating Shares by approximately \$3,498,943 (2018: \$4,050,053), ignoring the effects of any management fees.
-Conversely, if the MSCI All Country World TR Index at December 31, 2019 had decreased by 10%, this would have decreased net assets attributable to holders of Redeemable Participating Shares by approximately \$3,498,943 (2018: \$4,050,053), ignoring the effects of any management fees.
+At December 31, 2020 and 2019, the Company's market risk is affected by two main components: change in actual market prices and foreign currency movements.
+If the MSCI All Country World TR Index at December 31, 2020 had increased by 10% with all other variables held constant, this would have increased net assets attributable to holders of Redeemable Participating Shares by approximately \$3,299,966 (2019: \$3,498,943), ignoring the effects of any management fees.
+Conversely, if the MSCI All Country World TR Index at December 31, 2020 had decreased by 10%, this would have decreased net assets attributable to holders of Redeemable Participating Shares by approximately \$3,299,966 (2019: \$3,498,943), ignoring the effects of any management fees.

-The overall market exposures as at December 31, 2019 and 2018 are presented in Note 3.
+The overall market exposures as at December 31, 2020 and 2019 are presented in Note 3.

 Currency risk: The Company invests in assets denominated in currencies other than the functional currency.
 Consequently, the Company is exposed to risks that the exchange rate of the USD relative to other currencies may change in a manner which has an adverse effect on the reported value of the Company's assets which are denominated in currencies other than the USD.
-As of December 31, 2019 all financial assets at fair value through profit or loss are valued in USD.
-As of December 31, 2018, financial assets at fair value through profit and loss are foreign currencies denominated, except for \$24,617,188 of equity investments, which are USD denominated.
 Increases or decreases in the exchange rate of the USD relative to the foreign currencies will correlate closely to decreases or increases in the value of net assets attributable to holders of Redeemable Participating Shares.
+As of December 31, 2020 and 2019 all financial assets at fair value through profit or loss are valued in USD, therefore the Company is not exposed to currency risk.